Chair: Chris Drovandi ([email protected])

 - Insurance actuaries used them to set insurance rates

 - They were used in court to demonstrate the innocence of Captain Dreyfus

 - RAND corporation used them to assess the likelihood of a nuclear accident

 - Harvard and Chicago researchers used them to verify the authorship of the Federalist Papers

 - In medicine they were used to first establish the link between smoking and lung cancer

-Currently, 300 SSAI members (43% of all SSAI members) are subscribed to the Bayesian Statistics section and the associated bayes-info3 mailing list, which we use to post updates regarding Bayesian events and news.
+Currently, 300 SSA members (43% of all SSA members) are subscribed to the Bayesian Statistics section and the associated bayes-info3 mailing list, which we use to post updates regarding Bayesian events and news.
 The Section has organised and promoted various workshops, short courses and seminars held across Australia.
 Of particular note is the active Bayesian Discussion Group and book reading associated with the Queensland Branch.